hazeyjane/myLocations/README.md

 - On the left panel right by the the "project" drop down, click on the three dot icon.
 Then click "import git reposetory".

-- Type in this reposetory url (https://github.com/hazeyjane/myLocations) and your all set.
+- Type in this reposetory url (https://github.com/hazeyjane/myLocations) and you're all set.